 Miller (1977) theorised that stocks that are subject to both short-sale constraints and high dispersion in opinion are overvalued and generate low subsequent returns.
 This view rests on the argument that due to short-sale constraints, pessimistic traders cannot enter into the market and, hence, only optimistic investors continue to trade (buy) driving prices up, leading to overvaluation.
 Such overvaluation is maintained until the divergence in opinion is narrowed, at the point at which more investors realise that the stock is overvalued and start off-loading their holdings.
 If this prediction holds, stocks that were initially overvalued should earn low (negative) subsequent returns.
-Thus, Miller's views on the effects of short-sale constraints (a case of limits to arbitrage) and the divergence in opinion on the value of stocks can be extended to examine the possible reason(s) and exploitability of momentum profits2.
-In spite of its plausibility, no prior study has examined the implications of both conditions of Miller's theory (limits to arbitrage and divergence in opinion) on momentum returns.
+Thus, Miller's views on the effects of short-sale constraints (a case of limits to arbitrage) and the divergence in opinion on the value of stocks can be extended to examine the possible reason(s) and exploitability of momentum profits.
+Ali and Trombley (2006) link an index of short-selling constraints to momentum profits and show that the magnitude of momentum returns are positively associated to short-sale constraints, and loser stocks drive the result.
+Chen et al. (2002) suggest that changes in breadth of ownership (which proxies for short-sale constraints) are strongly related to momentum profits.
+However, these studies address the Miller hypothesis only in part.
+A major foundation of Miller's overvaluation hypothesis is that the divergence in opinion must be high in order to drive the market prices up.
+It rests on the view that in the presence of disagreement, optimistic investors continue to buy while pessimistic investors, due to short sale constraints, cannot continue to sell.
+This will push the market price of stock up.
+In spite of its plausibility, no prior study has explicitly examined the implications of both conditions of Miller's hypothesis (limits to arbitrage and divergence in opinion) on momentum returns.
 This study fills this gap.
-More specifically, this paper aims to address three main questions that are still unresolved: (i) what are the sources of momentum profits? (ii) to what extent are momentum profits linked to limits to arbitrage and divergence in opinion? and (iii) are the apparent momentum profits exploitable?